-This program is the first of its kind as it is specifically tailored to men from culturally and linguistically diverse communities.
-It is delivered in-language and in-culture and gives men a safe space to share their experiences, learn coping strategies and strengthen their relationship with their family.
+Based on our successful inLanguage, inCulture model for victim-survivors, this program is the first of its kind as it is specifically tailored to men from culturally and linguistically diverse communities.
+It gives men a safe space to share their experiences, learn coping strategies and strengthen their relationship with their family.

-The Motivation for Change program offers one-on-one case management support and 15 group sessions which are held weekly (starting at the end of February 2019).
+The MFC program offers one-on-one case management support and 15 group sessions which are held weekly.
 It is free to participate and voluntary.

 The program wrapped up its trial program in Dandenong and Sunshine working with men from South Asian countries and Afghanistan in 2019.
 A total of 37 men completed the program, a highly successful 90% completion rate.
 Find out more about how it went with case studies and testimonial here.